 This fits with data from a recent study out of the University of Seville, where researchers “developed a mathematical tool that for the first time assesses the complex thermodynamic behaviour of the courtyard”.
-This in-depth understand of how the courtyard home functions can be applied to create the greatest eco-efficiency possible from these spaces.
+This in-depth understanding of how the courtyard home functions can be applied to create the greatest eco-efficiency possible from these spaces.

 Courtyards might not just make our lives greener- they may also make them happier.
-Donia Zheng proposes, in her book “Courtyard Housing for Health and Happiness“, that in multi-family housing, a courtyard can be a “central component to promote social and cultural health and happiness of residents.”
+Donia Zhang proposes, in her book “Courtyard Housing for Health and Happiness“, that in multi-family housing, a courtyard can be a “central component to promote social and cultural health and happiness of residents.”
 In her research, she has collected both qualitative and quantitative data on courtyard garden house designs, and concluded that it is the combination of “a sense of privacy with a feeling of community” that is the reason for the social success of these spaces.

 How can we adapt traditional courtyard spaces into our contemporary design work?
 In what ways can we utilize the inherit powers of the courtyard to improve our housing designs?